exakat/exakat-docs/Reference/Rules/Functions/EmptyFunction.rst

 Such functions or methods are rarely useful.
 As a bare minimum, the function should return some useful value, even if constant.

 A method is considered empty when it contains nothing, or contains expressions without impact.
+Methods which overwrite another methods are omitted.
+Methods which are the concrete version of an abstract method are considered.

 .. code-block:: php